kalyaninagaraj/Boarduino-Clone/README.md

 <a href="https://github.com/kalyaninagaraj/Boarduino-Clone/blob/main/Images/topview.png"><img src="Images/topview.png?raw=true" width="400px"></a>&nbsp;&nbsp; <a href="https://github.com/kalyaninagaraj/Boarduino-Clone/blob/main/Images/bottomview.png"><img src="Images/bottomview.png?raw=true" width="400px"></a><br />
 This clone-of-a-clone is an adaption of the breadboard and through-hole parts-friendly [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3), a.k.a.
 [Boarduino by Lady Ada](https://learn.adafruit.com/boarduino-kits).

-The orginal Boarduino was designed with a ceramic resonator in mind, which isn't available in my local electronics stores.
+The orginal Boarduino was designed with a ceramic resonator in mind, which isn't available at my local electronics stores.
 So I redesigned the layout in [Autodesk EAGLE](https://www.autodesk.com/products/eagle) to make space for the more readily available crystal oscillator.

 ## Final Product
 Check out this [blinking LED demo](https://youtu.be/2WAObtuopfo) for a look at the final (manufactured and assembled) board.

-## Other Sourcing Woes
+## A Note On The Microcontroller
 I could only manage to get my hands on a [ATMEGA328-PU](https://www.microchip.com/wwwproducts/en/ATMEGA328), and not the Arduino-supported [ATMEGA328P-PU](https://www.microchip.com/wwwproducts/en/ATMEGA328P).
 Of the handful of workarounds that I found on the web, [this one](http://www.crash-bang.com/resource/bootload-atmega328/) helped the most.

 ## Resources